Esin-M/FlUId-VR-UI_Guidelines/README.md

 # FlUId: VR UI Design
 FlUId is a VR application created as part of my bachelor thesis to demonstrate good and bad user interface (UI) design practices in virtual reality.
-The project is based on design guidelines and best practices and aims to provide an interactive, immersive way to experience the impact of UI design.
+The project is based on design [Guidelines and Best Practices](../../wiki) and aims to provide an interactive, immersive way to experience the impact of UI design.

 ## Motivation
 Designing effective user interfaces for VR is challenging due to the unique characteristics and opportunities of immersive environments.